cosinekitty/sapphire/Elastika.md

 ### Input drive (IN) and output level (OUT)

-The knob at the bottom left marked IN adjusts how strongly the input stereo signal moves the input balls.
+The knob at the bottom left marked IN adjusts how strongly the input stereo signal drives the input balls.

 The knob at the bottom right marked OUT adjusts the volume level of the stereo output signal.